jpardike/intro-to-jquery/README.md

 ## Opening
 - Review current lesson objectives.

-In the last lesson, we took a look at the difference between using the jQuery library and Vanilla JavaScript.

 In this lesson, we'll learn how to use jQuery to "manipulate the DOM" &mdash; or _update_ elements on the page.

 We'll also take a look at how we can add event handlers using jQuery.